Resistance to the Soviet regime in estonia 1940-1991

 The Forest Brothers required food and ammunition.
 To obtain these, they needed more than just support from farmers.
 Soviet shops, public offices, and similar targets were also robbed.
 The group of the legendary Võrumaa Forest Brother Jaan Roots counts money after a robbery.
 Jaan Roots was killed in a raid on 6 June in 1952, along with nearly all his comrades.

-After Estonia was reconquered in 1944, the process of Sovietisation that had begun in 1940, continued for many years and was met with active and passive opposition.
-“Bourgeois nationalism” is an ideological Soviet term that identifies citizens by combined nationality and class.
-In addition, participation in public life in the era of independence or during the German occupation was regarded as “bourgeois nationalism”, and was in turn closely associated with opposition to Sovietisation.
-Among those persecuted were farmers who refused to join the collective farms; churchgoers, who celebrated Christmas at home; people who did not participate in Soviet elections, in which only one candidate, approved by the Communist Party, stood for each mandate; or those who criticised Soviet values in the workplace or private conversations.
-Although communist rhetoric continued to condemn “bourgeois nationalism” until the collapse of the Soviet Union, it was no longer an offense punishable by imprisonment in a prison camp after Stalin’s death.
-However, it still caused trouble for those accused.
+After Estonia was reconquered in 1944, the process of Sovietisation that had begun in 1940 continued for many years and was met with active and passive opposition.
+“Bourgeois nationalism” is an ideological Soviet term that identifies citizens by combining nationality and class.
+In addition, participation in public life in the era of independence or during the German occupation was regarded as “bourgeois nationalism” and was, in turn, closely associated with opposition to Sovietisation.
+Among those persecuted were farmers who refused to join the collective farms; churchgoers, who celebrated Christmas at home since religious beliefs were not welcomed by Communist ideology; people who did not participate in Soviet elections, in which only one candidate, approved by the Communist Party, stood for each mandate; or those who criticized Soviet values in the workplace or private conversations.
+Although Communist rhetoric continued to condemn “bourgeois nationalism” until the collapse of the Soviet Union, it was no longer an offense punishable by imprisonment in a prison camp after Stalin’s death.
+However, it still caused significant trouble for those accused.

 Alfred Karindi (1901–1969), Riho Päts (1899–1977), and Tuudur Vettik (1898–1982) were Estonian composers and artistic directors of the 1947 Song Festival.
 All three were arrested on charges of “bourgeois nationalism” and “flirtation with the West”.
 Vettik and Päts were also reproached for writing and publishing “Song of the Forest Brothers” in 1941, during the German occupation.
 They were sent to a prison camp but released after Stalin’s death in 1953.